 ECW (Episcopal Church Women)

 Episcopal Church Women is a local and national organization.
 ECW gathers us together to achieve Christ’s example of embracing and empowering others, both within and outside of our community, by offering support and compassion to all.
 ECW provides outreach services both inside and outside of St. Mary’s Parish.
 All women of St. Mary’s are members of Episcopal Church Women (ECW) and are invited to attend general meetings.
-For more information, please contact Alicia Archibald or Lori Baird, co-chairs.
+For more information, please contact Katharine Hawks or Ann Lynch co-chairs.

 The purpose of the Greeters Committee is to welcome visitors on Sunday mornings to St. Mary’s and to assist the vestry person with checkin in.
-Please contact the parish administrator if you are interested in helping with this ministry.
+Please contact Beth Tuttle if you are interested in helping with this ministry.